MaxInvent

 Ongoing

 Drift = time between a stock change in the pool and that change landing on the channel.
 MaxInvent measures drift every time it syncs and plots it per channel.
-Target: p95 under 20 minutes for every channel.
-If you see drift spiking above 30 min, it's a bug — investigate before it causes an oversell.
+Agree a target window during onboarding and investigate drift that repeatedly exceeds it.

 How to know it worked